Wandalen/willbe/doc/version2.eng/concept/ResourceBuild.md

 ## Resource build

-Sequence and conditions of procedures execution to build a module.
-By implementation of the command `will .build`, developer has to select a particular build which is wanted unambiguously calling command by name or by conditions of the build.
+Sequence and conditions of the procedure's execution to build a module.
+By implementation of the command `will .build`, the developer has to select a particular build which is wanted unambiguously calling command by name or by conditions of the build.

-Найважливішим полем збірки є `steps` - сценарій збірки. Сценарій збірки - послідовність кроків, що потрібно виконати для того щоб збірка вважалася побудованою.

 The most important the field of the build  is `steps` - a build script.
-Build script is a sequence of steps that must be performed consider the build constructed.
+Build script is a sequence of steps that must be performed to consider the build being constructed.

 ### Build by default

-  Модуль може мати збірку за замовчуванням. Для того щоб зробити якусь збірку такою потрібно вказати для неї

 The module may have a default build.
 In order to make a such a build it is needed to specify for her [cryterion `default : 1`](Criterions.md#Використання).